This post may contain affiliate links. Please read my disclaimer for more information.

 Some teas taste very similar to coffee.

 Cocoa or cacao beans are the product of the Theobroma cacao tree, a small tree native to Mesoamerica.
-Don’t confuse these cacao beans with coffee beans because both have a different flavor profile.
+Don’t confuse these cacao beans with coffee beans because both have different flavor profiles.

 Cocoa beans are used to produce chocolate, cocoa powder, cocoa butter, and chocolate drinks.
 On the other hand, coffee is made from coffee cherries that are used to brew coffee beverages.